SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Course project in "Introduction to Wireless and Mobile Networking", 2019*

-In this work, by modeling interference incurring by BS2D, D2D communication and the corresponding wireless channels, I implement the simulation for different D2D caching schemes with user mobility where each device can prefetch popular contents from the base stations (BS) and share them with proximate peers.
+In this work, by modeling user mobility, inter-cell interference from D2D and BS2D communication, and wireless fading channels, I implement the simulation for a few D2D caching schemes, where each device can prefetch popular contents from the base stations (BS) and share them with proximate peers.

 ### Demo of key concept: